EricFabrizioRusso/WeatherApp/README.md

 # Weather App

-In this application, you can access the weather conditions and time zone of a city.
+In this application, you can access the weather conditions of a city.

 ![Screenshot](/imgs/ScreeshotWeatherApp.png)